W65C02 breadboard project

 I couldn't find all WDC CMOS versions of the 65-family of ICs, so I went with a peculiar combination:

 Given that I have a 1 MHz crystal oscillator, this runs fine.
-I'm using an LM7805 fixed 5V voltage regulator to power this through a 9V battery.
-There's a slight but acceptable voltage drop throughout the circuit.
+I'm using an LM7805 fixed 5V voltage regulator to power this through a 9V battery or a variable power source.
+There's a slight but acceptable voltage drop of less than 300 mV throughout the circuit.
+A 1.8432 MHz crystal resonator is used for the ACIA to use as baudrate generation.